lavanet/lava/x/README.md

 #### epochstorage

-a utility module to provide a snapshot of a storage upon epoch start and clean older snapshots. all of them are saved and accessible on chain for claiming rewards and running pairings
+This utility module offers a snapshot of storage at the commencement of each epoch while maintaining and managing older snapshots.
+These snapshots are preserved and made available on-chain, facilitating operations such as claiming rewards and executing pairings.

 #### fixationstore

-a utility module to provide a ref-counted differential storage. entries are stored as long as a reference is held. another entry is created only when a change is made. when querying for information at a specific height it fetches the entry with a smaller equal height if it exists. this is a more efficient storage wise handling of epoch data, and will replace epochstorage as well in the future.
+This utility module introduces a ref-counted differential storage mechanism.
+Entries remain stored as long as a reference is held, generating a new entry only upon modification.
+When retrieving information at a specified height, it fetches the entry with an equal or smaller height if available.
+It offers a more storage-efficient approach to managing epoch data and is intended to supersede the epochstorage module in the future.

 #### timerstore

-a utility module to provide block time based callbacks to be triggered on begin block. this allows periodic checks, timers for subscription expiry, monthly payouts and more.
+The timerstore module functions as a utility that facilitates block time - based callbacks triggered at the beginning of a block.
+This functionality enables various processes such as periodic checks, timers for subscription expiry, monthly payouts, and other time-sensitive operations.

 #### downtime

-a utility module that provides information of block average time and detects if there was a blockchain downtime.
+The downtime utility module serves to offer insights into the block average time and detects occurrences of blockchain downtime.

 ### governance

 #### spec

-the spec module defines the mechanism for the governance to control api specifications, store them verify them, and providers the inheritance functionality for them. all changes in spec are through the gov router.
+The spec module is the framework that enables governance to manage API specifications, encompassing their storage, verification, and inheritance functionalities.
+All modifications within the spec module are executed through the gov router.

 #### plans

-the plans module defines a mechanism for governance to control what subscriptions can be purchased and what is the policy for them. governance can add plans to be purchased by consumers at a specified token price with a specified set of options. it is also possible to modify an existing plan that has already been purchased.
+The plans module establishes a framework for governance to regulate available subscription options and their associated policies.
+Governance has the authority to introduce plans for consumers to purchase at predefined token prices with specific configurations.
+Additionally, it allows for the modification of existing plans that have already been acquired.

 #### protocol

-a module to store the target and minimum versions for the protocol modules. it is changeable via a governance params proposal.
+This module is responsible for storing the target and minimum versions for the protocol modules.
+Any alterations to these versions are possible through a governance parameters proposal.

+### consumers & providers

+#### subscription

+This module enables consumers to purchase and engage with their subscriptions.
+It generates a subscription object for each consumer, managed with monthly timers.
+Subscriptions retain references for purchased plans, releasing them upon deletion.
+Upon creation, a default project is initialized, and additional projects can be added via this interface, stored, and managed within the projects module.

+The subscription module is also responsible for compensating providers based on accumulated CUs once a subscription expires (or a month change is triggered).
+Accumulated CUs per provider per chain are stored and utilized when the expiry timer is triggered.

+#### projects

+This module manages projects intended for developers' usage.
+It serves as a tool to handle internal usage within user accounts, allowing different allocations of CUs and policy specifications.
+Each project can define developer and admin keys, along with its specific policy.
+Subscriptions hold a higher hierarchy and can define policies for their associated projects.

+#### pairing module

+This core module serves multiple roles:

+* Handles provider staking and their storage, incorporating changes in providers, addition of endpoints, or supported provider specifications within this module.
+It utilizes epochstorage to snapshot the provider's storage per epoch change.
+* Manages the pairing function between consumers and providers based on policies and available providers.
+* Manages (Quality of Service) QoS reports and payment requests from providers, storing them to prevent double spending and forwarding accumulated CUs to the subscription module.

+### tokenomics

+#### dualstaking

+This module handles and stores dual staking entries.
+It hooks into the cosmos-sdk staking module delegation changes to adapt provider entries, ensuring they are identical (up to shares rounding).

+Every validator delegation creates an entry in dual staking under a provider and a chain, or a placeholder "empty_provider" if none was specified.
+Any validator changes, whether via dualstaking transactions or cosmos-sdk staking module transactions, prompt the code to synchronize the entries.

+Delegator rewards from subscriptions are also stored in the module, available to be claimed by delegators through a transaction.

+#### rewards

+This module manages preallocated pools for distributing incentives, emitted periodically through callbacks.
+Validator rewards are released block by block from the allocated rewards for the month, decreasing when an excessive amount of stake is bonded, and the surplus is burned as the month passes.

+Provider rewards scale with organic consumer usage, incentivizing active and high-performing providers.
+Payouts are higher during the ecosystem's demand bootstrap phase.